mrmurazza/test-binar/README.md

 Do not worry about creating database table, Play Evolutions will handle it.
 But you might need to re-run the app if not redirected to the app directly after applying the evolutions scripts.
 4. Run `$ ./gradlew runPlayBinary` to run the application.
+5. The application is ready on `localhost:9000` (notes: you can check available routes on routes [file](/conf/routes))
-5. For further explanation about Play Framework, please see the documentation at https://www.playframework.com/documentation/latest/Home
+6. For further explanation about Play Framework, please see the documentation at https://www.playframework.com/documentation/latest/Home

 # Project Structure